jteijema/ASReview-experimental-models/README.md

 extraction.

 FastText: A powerful text representation and classification model, particularly effective for tasks involving large vocabularies and rich text data.
+Uses `wiki-news-300d-1M-subword.vec`.

 Convolutional Neural Network: A deep learning model that uses convolutional and pooling layers to extract features from text data.